pulumi/docs/reference/pkg/nodejs/@pulumi/aws/route53/index.md

 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'>public </span>allowOverwrite: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Output'>pulumi.Output</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean'>boolean</a></span>&gt;;</pre>

 Allow creation of this record in Terraform to overwrite an existing record, if any.
 This does not affect the ability to update the record in Terraform and does not prevent other resources within Terraform or manual Route 53 changes outside Terraform from overwriting this record. `false` by default.
-The next major version of the Terraform AWS Provider will always require importing existing Route 53 Records.
+This configuration is not recommended for most environments.

 </div>
 <h3 class="pdoc-member-header" id="Record-failoverRoutingPolicies">